apostrophecms/docs/docs/cookbook/html-conversion.md

 ### Adding the footer

-Much like we constructed the navigation, we are going to use a fragment populated with data from the global settings for the footer.
+Much like we constructed the navigation, we are going to use a fragment populated with data from the apostrophe global settings for the footer.
 Create a `views/fragments/footer.html` file with a fragment block and paste the navigation area from any of the template pages between the blocks.
 In this case, we are going to replace each of the social links and the copyright text.
 You can choose to make the link for each social media account be required, or wrap each of the list items in an `if` block to make them optional.

 <AposCodeBlock>